 When the COVID-19 pandemic hit, the state moved Cave and nearly 2,000 other homeless Vermonters into hotels and motels.
 But with a price tag of $48 million a year, Agency of Human Services Secretary Mike Smith calls that program unsustainable.
 "And it really doesn't meet the needs of the homeless -- there's no services that are offered," he said.

 Smith is pushing for a transition away from the motel voucher program and back to community-centric solutions.
-His agency is pitching a $23 million solution for this next fiscal year.
-The proposal includes:

 • $10 million to go to the hotel and motel voucher program, because

 • $6 million to go towards helping people find housing.